Achilles Heel, Achilles Tendonitis, and Achilles Tendon Rapture

 A serious injury needs rest.
 There’s only one way to rest an injury to the Achilles tendon; limiting any leg movement.
 If it’s only a minor injury and you can’t afford to rest, placing a small heel lift into your shoe can help put some slack in the calf muscle.
 Heal lifts can lessen the stress on your Achilles tendon.
 The lift should be no larger than one-quarter of an inch.
 Otherwise, you could cause your calves to work even harder.
 Make sure to put a lift in each shoe!

 If your Achilles hell pain lasts longer than five days, visit us right away.
 We need to diagnose your condition and initiate treatments accurately.
 Complete Achilles tendon ruptures are difficult to treat but possible.
-Key to a successful outcome is early diagnosis and treatment of your Achilles heel let us help you today.
+In short, the key to a successful outcome is early diagnosis and treatment of your Achilles heel let us help you today.
 We offer the best Achilles tendon treatment in Malaysia.
 So, don’t live or ignore your Achilles heel, Achilles tendonitis or Achilles tendon rupture.